 Arthroplasty with prosthetic joint replacement is indicated if damage severely limits function; total hip and knee replacements are most consistently successful.
 Prosthetic hips and knees cannot tolerate vigorous activity (eg, competitive athletics).
 Excision of subluxed painful metatarsophalangeal joints may greatly aid walking.
 Thumb fusions may provide stability for pinch.
 Neck fusion may be needed for C1-2 subluxation with severe pain or potential for spinal cord compression.
 Arthroscopic or open synovectomy can relieve joint inflammation but only temporarily unless disease activity can be controlled.

 The goal is to reduce inflammation as a means of preventing erosions, progressive deformity, and loss of joint function.
 Disease-modifying antirheumatic drugs (DMARDs) are used early, often in combination.
-Other drug classes, including biologic agents, TNF-α antagonists, and IL-1 receptor antagonists, seem to slow the progression of RA.
-NSAIDs are of some help for the pain of RA but do not prevent erosions or disease progression and thus should be used only as adjunctive therapy.
+Other drug classes, including biologic agents such as tumor necrosis factor (TNF)-alpha antagonists, an interleukin (IL)-1 receptor inhibitor, IL-6 blockers, B-cell depleters, T-cell costimulatory molecule modulators, and Janus kinase (JAK) inhibitors, seem to slow the progression of RA. nonsteroidal anti-inflammatory drugs are of some help for the pain of RA but do not prevent erosions or disease progression, may increase cardiovascular risk, and thus should be used only as adjunctive therapy.
 Low-dose systemic corticosteroids (prednisone < 10 mg once/day) may be added to control severe polyarticular symptoms, usually with the objective of replacement with a DMARD.
-Intra-articular depot corticosteroids can control severe monarticular or even oligoarticular symptoms.
-The optimal combinations of drugs are not yet clear.
-However, some data suggest that certain combinations of drugs from different classes (eg, methotrexate plus other DMARDs, a rapidly tapered corticosteroid plus a DMARD, methotrexate plus a TNF-α antagonist or an IL-1 receptor antagonist, a TNF-α antagonist or an IL-1 receptor antagonist plus a DMARD) are more effective than using DMARDs alone sequentially or in combination.
-In general, biologic agents (eg, TNF-α and IL-1 receptor antagonists) are not given in combination with each other due to increased frequency of infections.
-An example of initial therapy is methotrexate 7.5 mg po once/wk (with folic acid 1 mg po once/day).
-If tolerated and not adequate, the dose of methotrexate is increased after 3- to 5-wk intervals to a maximum of 20 mg po once/wk.
-If response is not adequate, a biologic agent is added.
+Intra-articular depot corticosteroids can control severe monarticular or even oligoarticular symptoms but with chronic use may have adverse metabolic effects, even in low doses.

 DMARDs seem to slow the progression of RA and are indicated for nearly all patients with RA.
 They differ from each other chemically and pharmacologically.
 Many take weeks or months to have an effect.
 About two thirds of patients improve overall, and complete remissions are becoming more common.
 Many DMARDs result in evidence of decreased damage on imaging studies, presumably reflecting decreased disease activity.
 Patients should be fully apprised of the risks of DMARDs and monitored closely for evidence of toxicity.

 Combinations of DMARDs may be more effective than single drugs.
 For example, hydroxychloroquine, sulfasalazine, and methotrexate together are more effective than methotrexate alone or the other two together.

 Leflunomide interferes with an enzyme involved with pyrimidine metabolism.
 It is about as effective as methotrexate but is less likely to suppress bone marrow, cause abnormal liver function, or cause pneumonitis.
 Alopecia and diarrhea are fairly common at the onset of therapy but may resolve with continuation of therapy.